-Asus isn’t the biggest PC maker around, but it nevertheless manages to offer a wide range of notebook PCs.
-Whether you’re looking for a gaming notebook, a budget machine, a productivity-focused 2-in-1, or in some cases a mashup laptop that checks off more than one box, chances are Asus will have something made just for you — and it’s a great pick if you like Ryzen processors.
+Asus isn’t the biggest PC maker around, but nevertheless, the Tawainese company manages to offer a wide range of notebook PCs.
+Whether you’re looking for a gaming notebook, a budget machine, a productivity-focused 2-in-1, or in some cases a mashup laptop that checks off more than one box, chances are that Asus will have something made just for you — and it’s a great pick if you like Ryzen processors.

 While Asus doesn’t offer many stratospherically expensive laptops as do Microsoft and Apple, it hits just about every other price point.
 You can spend well under $1,000 or more than $2,000 depending on which model you look at, and you’ll enjoy solid build quality, great performance, and a nod to style that likely won’t make you feel like you’re overdressed for any computing occasion.

 With all of that said, here’s our list of the best Asus laptops.